gradle/gradle/design-docs/provided-dependencies.md

 * Can compile source against a 'compileOnly' dependency
 * A 'compileOnly' dependency is not available on runtime classpath
 * Compile classpath, include 'compileOnly' dependencies, are queryable via `SourceSet.compileClasspath`
+* Compile dependency graph is queryable via `SourceSet.compileDependencies`
 * Conflicts between 'compile' and 'compileOnly' dependencies are resolved the same as conflicts between 'compile' and 'runtime'
 * Declaring a dependency on a project with 'compileOnly' dependencies does not include 'compileOnly' dependencies
-* When using 'java' plugin, 'main' sourceset 'compileOnly' dependencies are available on the test compile classpath
+* When using 'java' plugin, 'main' sourceset 'compileOnly' dependencies are *not* available on the test compile classpath
-* When using 'java' plugin, 'main' sourceset 'compielOnly' dependencies are *not* available on the test runtime classpath
 * When using 'war' plugin, 'compileOnly' dependencies are not included in WAR file.
-* When using 'war' plugin, a dependency included in both 'providedCompile' and 'compile' is included in the WAR file.
+* 'compileOnly' dependencies should not be included in EAR (using 'ear' plugin) or application distribution (using 'application' plugin)
 * 'compileOnly' dependencies mapped to 'provided' scope in IDEA model
 * The 'eclipse' plugin includes 'compileOnly' dependencies on project classpath
 * The 'eclipse' plugin does not include 'compileOnly' dependencies on dependent projects' classpath